haskellfoundation/stability/README.md

 ## Contacting Us

-To email the current members, send an email to mailto:stability-working-group@chrisdornan.com
+To email the current members, send an email to mailto:stability@haskell.foundation

 ## Meeting Minutes